The benefits of a Dutch BV company explained in detail

 If you however decide to start a Dutch BV, this is different.
 The BV is then seen as a legal entity with its own rights and obligations.
 When the owner of the BV signs a contract, the BV itself is responsible for the fulfillment of that contract and not the person behind it.
 A BV is represented by its board of directors, but they are not personally bound by the legal acts that the BV enters into.
 Creditors can recover debts from the assets of the BV, but in general cannot touch the personal assets of the directors or shareholders.
 Directors can only be held liable in the event of deliberate recklessness.

 The Netherlands are further lowering the corporation tax rate

-The corporation tax rate in the Netherlands has always been one of the lowest in comparison to many neighboring countries, but in the coming years this will be lowered further.
-On September the 15th 2020 the Dutch government announced the following changes to be made in the coming years:
+The corporation tax rate in the Netherlands has always been one of the lowest in comparison to many neighboring countries.

 A previously announced reduction of the top rate to 21.7% will no longer take place right now, but this might be revised once the current situation in the world settles down a bit.

 A Dutch BV makes it easy to attract new investors and clients